mpawel79/site-mapper/CRAWLER_FEATURES.md

       "given": "you are on article creation page", "when": "content needs to be created",
-      "then": "provide title: Test Article Title, content: This is test content for web crawling purposes and submit" }
+      "then": "provide title: Test Article Title, content: This is test content for web crawling purposes and submit" },
+    {
+      "situation_name": "form submission detection",
+      "given": "you are on any page with forms", "when": "forms need to be submitted",
+      "then": "look for submit buttons by: 1) explicit submit buttons (type='submit', text='Submit/Post/Create/Save/Publish'), 2) last button in form if no explicit submit found, 3) buttons with submit-related text or data attributes"
+    }
   ]
 }